Skip to Main Content

 Find appropriate subject headings by searching in the subject heading field, or browsing the thesaurus, for the database you are using.
 Not all databases use subject headings, but those that do will each have their own unique thesaurus.

-Take a look at the explanation (sometimes called the ‘scope note’ ) for the heading if available, to make sure that the heading reflects the subject you are looking for.
+Take a look at the explanation (sometimes called the ‘scope note’) for the heading if available, to make sure the heading reflects the subject you are looking for.

-See our guides for specific resources for more help, or consult the help pages for the database you are using.
+See our guides to individual databases for more help, or consult the help pages for the database you are using.

 Important points to remember: